 L.M.
 Montgomery’s Anne of Green Gables: The Good Stars is a ninety-minute telefilm produced by Breakthrough Entertainment (Toronto) that premiered in Canada on YTV on 20 February 2017.
 The cast includes Ella Ballentine (Anne Shirley), Sara Botsford (Marilla Cuthbert), Kate Hennig (Rachel Lynde), Julia Lalonde (Diana Barry), Natalie Lisinska (Miss Stacy), Kate Trotter (Mrs. Barry), and Martin Sheen (Matthew Cuthbert).
 The telefilm was written and directed by John Kent Harrison.
 Joan Lambur, Peter Williamson, Nat Abraham, Ira Levy, Michael McGuigan, Kate Macdonald Butler, and Ramon Estevez are the executive producers, Jim Corston the producer.

 This is the second of three telefilms from Breakthrough Entertainment, preceded by L.M.
-Montgomery’s Anne of Green Gables (2016) and to be followed by L.M.
-Montgomery’s Anne of Green Gables: Fire and Dew in 2017.
+Montgomery’s Anne of Green Gables (2016) and followed by L.M.
+Montgomery’s Anne of Green Gables: Fire and Dew (2017).